If you dream of getting lost in the winding streets and steps of a city surrounded by lush vineyards, then Siena is the place for you.

 Between the 12th and the 15th century, countless monuments and works of art were added to the natural beauty of the city, which has been on UNESCO’s World Heritage List since 1995.
 A city rivalling Florence in terms of urban planning, Siena is a sight to behold and surely not a city to miss for those visiting Tuscany.

+If you’re spending one day in Siena, you can still see basically everything!
 One of Italy’s most enchanting medieval cities, Sienese identity is still defined by its 17 medieval contrade (neighborhoods), each with its own church, museum, and symbol.
 Look for streetlights painted in the contrada’s colors, plaques displaying its symbol, and statues embodying the spirit of the neighborhood.
 The various contrade uphold ancient rivalries during the centuries-old Palio, a twice-yearly horse race (held in July and August) around the main square, Piazza del Campo.

 The Duomo of Siena